surmaimukherjee/cash-manager/README.md

 # cash-manager
-Cash Register is a web based app that takes a bill and cash given, then gives the output as number of notes in different denomination that has to be returned to customer.
+Cash Manager is a web based app that takes a bill and cash given, then gives the output as number of notes in different denomination that has to be returned to customer.

 Recreated Cash Mnager as a submission to neogcamp's levelzero Mark 10 assignment.